Peter Bleyer, Executive Director

 Outside of the office she can often be found on a tennis court or in a yoga studio, where she’s currently completing her hatha yoga teacher training.

-Anskia, our Membership and Database Officer, has had various roles with CCPA since 1999.
-She currently oversees the development of our database and works with the team in the membership department.
+Anskia, our Development and Database Officer, has had various roles with CCPA since 1999.
+She currently oversees the maintenance of our database and works with the team in the development department.

-Very proud to be a part of one of Canada’s leading progressive policy organizations, Anskia has enjoyed helping our individual membership base grow to a strong 12,000 members.
+Very proud to be a part of one of Canada’s leading progressive policy organizations, Anskia has enjoyed helping our individual supporter base grow to a strong 12,000 supporters.

 In addition to a strong sense of social justice, Anskia’s compassion and passion for helping orphaned children has led her to become an advocate for an orphanage in Quito, Ecuador, where she and her husband recently volunteered.